 3. All entrants must supply their names and a contact telephone number at which they can be reached.
 Illegible entries or those received outside the opening times will not be considered.

-4. The winning entrant each week will be the first correct entry drawn at random after the closing time or the first two in the case of prizes for the first and last nights.
+4. The winning entrants will be the first 10 correct entries drawn at random after the closing time.

-10. Each winner will be notified by telephone (to the number provided by entrant) and will be required to collect the prize at the Royal Albert Hall box office on the day of the concert.
+11. Each winner will be notified by telephone (to the number provided by entrant) and will be required to collect their prize from the Wellcome Collection.